gocd-contrib/email-notifier/README.md

-Go CD plugin to send Email notifications.
+[GoCD](https://www.gocd.org) plugin to send email notifications.

 *Usage:*

 ## Installation

-* Place the jar in `<go-server-location>/plugins/external` & restart Go Server
+* Place the jar in `<go-server-location>/plugins/external` & restart the GoCD Server.

 ## Configuration

-- You will see `Email Notification plugin` on plugin listing page
+- You will see `Email Notification plugin` on the plugin listing page
 ![Plugins listing page][1]

-- You will need to configure the plugin (this feature requires GoCD version >= v15.2, use system properties to configure the plugin)
+- You will need to configure the plugin:
 ![Configure plugin pop-up][2]

 - When the stage status changes...